jeremyButtler/freezeTB/README.md

 Map reads to the reference using
   freezeTB: `%ProgramFiles%\freezeTB\freezeTB.exe -sam reads.sam -prefix goodName`

-Buld graphs (if wanted)
+Build graphs (if wanted)
   do: `%ProgramFiles%\R\<R version>\bin\Rscript %ProgramFiles%\freezeTB\graphAmdDepth.r -stats goodName-depths.tsv -who %PUBLIC%\Documents\freezeTBFiles\amrDb.tsv -prefix goodName`

 # Extra files:

 - howWorks.md has a description of the steps used in freezeTB
-- included-programs.md includes a list of programs chat come with freezeTB.
+- included-programs.md includes a list of programs that come with freezeTB.
 Some are installed by default, others are side programs.
 The side programs often do a single step (ex AMR analysis) in the freezeTB program.